Turkish mayor says forced to quit in Erdogan purge of local government

 Since that attempted putsch, Erdogan has carried out a wideranging purge of Turkish society, from the military and police to the judiciary and academia.
 More than 50,000 people have been jailed pending trial over alleged links to Gulen, while 150,000 have been sacked or suspended from jobs.

-Erdogan says the action is necessary to root out subversive elements loyal to Gulen and to maintain stability in Turkey.
+Erdogan says the action is necessary to root out subversive elements loyal to Gulen and to maintian stability in Turkey.

 Ugur said he was “sorry, hurt, but in peace”, before breaking into tears.